It's Halloween Week at the Manor

 ★★★★☆

 Built-in RGB LEDs add colored fog without a separate lighting rig.
-At fifty bucks, it is genuinely hard to beat.
+At seventy-five, it is genuinely hard to beat.

 Pros